James Bellamy (Upstairs, Downstairs): The Great War

 As the Great War approaches, James is recalled to service as he is on the Army's Reserve of Officers.
 He serves at the Western Front and fought in the Second Battle of Ypres.
 In April 1915, he returns home on leave and during dinner, at which Sir Geoffrey Dillon is present, makes comments about the incompetent running of the war.
 These comments are soon published in The Daily Mail, and while the comments are unattributed, it is traced to James.
-James is transferred to become General staff Officer and posted miles behind the front line, much against James's wishes.
+James is transferred to become a General staff officer and posted miles behind the front line, much against James's wishes.
 The following year, while James is again home on leave, Hazel sees how unhappy he is.
 She secretly asks the colonel to transfer him back to the front line.
 The colonel agrees, and James is reassigned to the Guards Division of the Machine Gun Corps.

 When Georgina arrives in France as a VAD nurse in June 1916, she meets James, who is now a major.
 They spend the day together, and before they part at the end of the day, they kiss.
 For his part in the Battle of the Somme, James is awarded the Military Cross.
 In October 1917, James participates in one of the many skirmishes in the Battle of Passchendaele and is reported: "missing believed killed".
 After ten days, he turns up seriously wounded at Georgina's hospital.
 Against Georgina's advice, Richard and Hazel take him back to London in a private ambulance (a converted limousine provided by James' maternal grandmother, the old Dowager Duchess of Southwold).
 When back home, James tells Richard about his ten days missing; a German officer was about to shoot him when he found him injured in a shell hole but, for some unknown reason, he did not and gave James the chance to shoot him instead.
 James also says he felt his mother's presence while in the shell hole.
 James sees no further active service for the rest of the war.
 On 8 November 1918, days before its end, Hazel dies during the Spanish flu pandemic and is buried on Armistice Day.